vfarcic/devops24/manuscript/01-sts.md

 2018-03-29T20:54:57.362+0000 I CONTROL  [initandlisten] shutting down with code:100
 ```

 There's the symptom of the problem.
-MongoDB could not lock the `/data/db/mongod.lock` file, and, as the result, shut itself down.
+MongoDB could not lock the `/data/db/mongod.lock` file, and it shut itself down.

 Let's take a look at the PersistentVolumes.